Corte Madera Real Estate

 Great for Commuting to San Francisco

-With an average commute of 33 minutes, Corte Madera is ideal for commuters, with several convenient options.
-The town is 8 miles (about a 10-minute drive) north of the Golden Gate Bridge, with easy access to San Francisco.
+With an average commute time of 33 minutes, Corte Madera is ideal for commuters to San Francisco, with several convenient options.
+The town is 8 miles (about a 10-minute drive) north of the Golden Gate Bridge.
 Coming home, the Corte Madera freeway exit is typically right before the heavy afternoon traffic going north.
 Corte Madera commuters are also close to the Richmond-San Rafael Bridge providing access to the East Bay and Oakland.

 Driving isn’t the only option.
 Commuters are a few minutes from the Larkspur Ferry Terminal just north of town.
-Other options are ferry, bus, and local train.
+Other options are bus and the local train to Sonoma.

 Transit Agencies and Schedules